mazetoken/mminer/README.md

 #### Mining on Android phone with Kali Linux

-_*You may need 2GB RAM, but you can try with less RAM_
+_*You may need at least 2GB RAM_

-_*It was tested on an old Android 7 phone_

 ##### Go to Google Play Store and download UserLAnd app

 - Install the app

-- Open the app and install Kali (not Ubuntu - fastmine does not work well with Ubuntu on Android)
+- Open the app and install Kali Linux (not Ubuntu - fastmine does not work well with Ubuntu on Android)

 - Setup your username and passwords (use a short username and password - e.g. 54321 - you can change the password later when you get used to Linux)